-Move files (.mve) can be opened directly in Move.
-Move is designed for 2D and 3D model building, interpretation and validation in 4D.
-You can also load .mve files into Clino for digital mapping on a tablet PC, or into Midland Valleys free 3D visualization software - MoveViewer.
+MOVE files (.mve) can be opened directly in MOVE.
+MOVE is designed for 2D and 3D model building, interpretation and validation in 4D.
+You can also load .mve files into Clino for digital mapping on a tablet PC.

-Note: When importing the data into Move it is advisable to set up the projection in a new document and insert the .mve file into this new document.
+Note: When importing the data into MOVE it is advisable to set up the projection in a new document and insert the .mve file into this new document.
 Doing so avoids UTM calculation issues and misplaced data for larger spanning projects.
 This process will also flag up any UTM calculation issues on the import summary and is a good check of data location / projection validity.